Corrector Yui: Main

 Professor Inukai is the creator of Correctors and Grosser.
-He attempts to stop Grosser by sending Correctors, but he is left comatose after Grosser intercepts him.
-His mind, incomplete and amnesiac, wanders the Net, seeing help and evading Grosser's henchmen.
-He eventually recovers and passes on his Corrector abilities to Yui.
-He helps her repair and build Element Suits, and provides a base of operations for the Correctors.
+He attempts to stop Grosser by sending Correctors, but is left comatose after Grosser intercepts him.
+His mind, incomplete and amnesiac, wanders the Net while seeking help and evading Grosser's henchmen.
+He eventually recovers and passes on his Corrector abilities to Yui, helping her build Element Suits and providing a base of operations for the Correctors.